-Since 2003 Muriel has continually created additions to her art series of USA flags.
+Since 2003 Muriel has continually created additions to her culturally celebrative art series of USA flags.
 The diverse people who coexist in this great country inspire the project, which is entitled E PLURIBUS.
 Currently, 16 E Pluribus flags are installed permanently in the lobby of 315 Hudson Street, New York City.
 It is open to the public.
 In 2017 courtesy of Chashama.org, Muriel exhibited her flags at 485 Madison Avenue from Flag Day to Independence Day.
 In 2011, E Pluribus exhibited in Fairfield, CT at ARC Fine Art.
 Her flags have been seen at Martha Stewart’s American Made Summit in 2015.
-In 2011, her flags were displayed at Charlotte’s Place, which is an elegant Trinity Church Community Center at 109 Greenwich Street, NYC.
-Also in 2011, Muriel was commissioned by Trinity Church to oversee construction of a community art flag to honor the tenth anniversary of 9/11.
-That flag, entitled “Out of Many, ONE” which is 8 by 11 feet, can also be seen at The Parish Place on the corner of Rector Street and Trinity Place.
+In 2011, her flags were displayed at Charlotte’s Place, a Trinity Church Community Center where she was commissioned to oversee construction of a community art flag to honor the tenth anniversary of 9/11.
+That 8 by 12ft flag, entitled “Out of Many, ONE” can now be seen at The Parish Place on the corner of Rector Street and Trinity Place.
 Before that, E Pluribus enjoyed a solo exhibit at the Charles B. Wang Center at SUNY Stony Brook NY.
-Since 2004, the flags have been exhibited in over 20 venues including Queens Libraries, Galleries in New Hampshire, Massachusetts, New York, and Connecticut.
-The New Britain Museum of American Art owns the original E Pluribus African flag as part of its permanent collection.
+Since 2004, the flags have been seen in over 20 venues including La Guardia College, Queens Libraries, and galleries in New Hampshire, Massachusetts, New York, and Connecticut.
+The New Britain Museum of American Art now owns the original E Pluribus African flag as part of its permanent collection.
 The flags were exhibited in summer of 2018 at The Monroe C. Gutman Library Gallery of the Harvard Graduate School of Education in Boston.
 In spring 2019, they were exhibited courtesy of the Cultural Alliance of Western Connecticut at Gallery 287 in Danbury, Connecticut.
 In summer 2019, Muriel created a site-specific installation for a ceiling flag at the World Trade Center.